olagrottvik/bust/README.md

 `uart.py -h | --help`

+### Output

+The output VHDL files must be compiled with VHDL 2008.

 ## Latest Development Version (Bleeding Edge)

 The latest development version can be found in the [dev branch](https://github.com/olagrottvik/uart/tree/dev) on Github.
 Clone the repo and checkout the branch.